SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/SparseMatrices/README.md

     storing distances as values.
   - <b>SparseMatrixPheromoneContainer</b>: A PheromoneContainer that represent connections as transitions between columns and rows in HashMaps, storing pheromone as values.
+- <b>Colony</b>: The Colony where the ants "live".
+- <b>antNumber</b>: Integer with the number of ants.
 - <b>SimpleMemoryAnt</b>: An Ant that does know where it has been, and tries to not visit the same node twice.
     - <b>AllNodesLineSolution</b>: A Solution that forces the Ant to "move" until the final node is found and all nodes in the graph have been visited.
+    - <b>RandomProportionalEdgeSelector</b>: An EdgeSelector procedure that looks at the amount of pheromone present and the attractiveness of an edge to be selected by an ant.
 - <b>MaxIterationCriteriaPolicy</b>: A StoppingCriteria based on a maximum number of iteration.
 - <b>ACOInitializer</b>: An Initializer that instantiate N ants in a Colony.
 - <b>SimpleConstructorPolicy</b>: A ConstructorPolicy that builds solutions using the ants sequentially.
+- <b>SimpleSolutionEvaluatorPolicy</b>: A SolutionEvaluatorPolicy that goes over each ant sequentially, evaluating its Solution.
+  - <b> PathDistanceSolutionEvaluator</b>: A SolutionEvaluator that evaluates a proposed solution as in TSP problem.
 - <b>SimpleUpdatePheromonePolicy</b>: A UpdatePheromonePolicy that first evaporates pheromone and then adds it using the ant's information.
   - <b>SolFitnessProportionalAddPheromonePolicy</b>: An AddPheromonePolicy that adds pheromone to the paths used by the ants proportionally to how good those paths are.